jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 ----

 ..
-ATTENTION:: Do this only if you are using Linux_ or `Windows Subsystem for Linux`_. :ref:`Click here if you have MacOS<how to install tree on Mac OS>`
+ATTENTION:: Do this only if you are using Linux_ or `Windows Subsystem for Linux`_ and tree_ is not installed. :ref:`Click here if you have MacOS<how to install tree on Mac OS>`

 .. code-block:: python
   :emphasize-lines: 1